 Release date: September 4, 2012

-This includes werewolves, fairies, witches, and zombies, and vampires are also included for those who don’t own Late Night.
-The expansion introduces a new town called Moonlight Falls, and there are two new professions that sims can pursue – Fortune Teller and Alchemist (paired with a new skill called Alchemy).
+This includes werewolves, fairies, witches, and zombies, and vampires.
+The expansion presents a new town called Moonlight Falls, and there are two new professions that sims can pursue – Fortune Teller and Alchemist (paired with a new skill called Alchemy).

 The new creatures/races come with a bunch of unique features and perks that aren’t available with regular sims, and they can put a new spin on the old game, so if these sorts of creatures and misty mountain towns are your thing, you would definitely enjoy Supernatural!